| Durham Concerto

 times he would suddenly emerge from the sound in dramatic fashion and

+bring a flash of drama to the moment.
 The performance was being recorded by Classic FM for airing soon, if

 anyone finds out when do drop us an email.
 There were special